Yeah yeah, London’s a cool city – but London for kids? That’s a whole different ball game.

 For those driving, make use of the smart parking facilities at Stratford’s Westfield shopping centre.
 If you register beforehand, the barrier will automatically lift on your arrival, and it offers some of the least expensive parking options in the area.

-No family day out in London would be complete without a look around one of England’s most prestigious fortresses.
+No family day out in London would be complete without a look around one of England’s most recognisable castles.

 The Tower of London is actually a collection of buildings rather than one stand-alone structure.
 Over the years, it has served various purposes, including a royal residence, a prison and an army barracks.
 However, the most famous current use for the tower is to provide a home for the crown jewels.

-Understandably, many with small children are wary of taking guided tours.
-However, I strongly advise purchasing tickets for this occasion.
-The staff here are wonderfully knowledgeable, and are used to showing around families, meaning they are armed with facts, figures and plenty of jokes that the little ones will enjoy.
+Understandably, many with small children are wary of taking guided tours, however, we strongly advise purchasing tickets for one at the Tower of London.
+The staff are wonderfully knowledgeable, and are used to showing around families, meaning they are armed with facts, figures and plenty of jokes that the little ones will enjoy.

 Visit the Sky Garden